 Why Live in Evergreen

-Evergreen, a neighborhood in south Everett, is distinguished by its towering pine trees and a mix of commercial and residential areas.
-The community is less than 5 miles from Downtown Everett and about 30 miles from Downtown Seattle, making it an attractive location for commuters.
-The neighborhood features modest split-level and ranch-style homes, primarily built between the mid-20th century and the 1990s, with prices ranging from $700,000 to $800,000 for single-family homes and around $300,000 for lakeside condos.
+Evergreen, a neighborhood in south Everett, features a mix of commercial and residential areas accented by towering pine trees.
+The community is less than 5 miles from downtown Everett and about 30 miles from downtown Seattle, making it an attractive location for commuters.
+The neighborhood features modest split-level and ranch-style homes, most built across the mid-to-late 20th century.
+Prices range from $700,000 to $800,000 for single-family homes, and hover around $300,000 for lakeside condos.
 Homes in Evergreen typically sell quickly, often within 15 days.
-The area is known for its convenient access to shopping, dining, and recreational facilities.
-Evergreen Way, the main thoroughfare, is lined with various restaurants and shops, including Memo's Mexican and Curries, as well as grocery stores like Fred Meyer and Safeway.
+The area is known for its convenient access to shopping, dining and recreational facilities.
+Evergreen Way is lined with restaurants and shops, including Memo's Mexican and Curries, and grocery stores like Fred Meyer and Safeway.
 The neighborhood is also close to major employers like Boeing, which is located directly to the west and employs over 30,000 people.
-For outdoor activities, residents can visit the Phil Johnson Ballfields, Narbeck Wetland Sanctuary, and Harborview Park, which offers scenic views of Mount Rainier.
-Public transportation options include buses and a light rail station within 5 miles, and Paine Field Snohomish County Airport is nearby for frequent flyers.
-The local schools, including Madison Elementary, Evergreen Middle, and Cascade High, are highly rated, with Cascade High noted for its successful robotics team.
+For outdoor time, residents can visit the Phil Johnson Ballfields, Narbeck Wetland Sanctuary and Harborview Park, which offers scenic views of Mount Rainier.
+Public transportation options include buses and a light rail station that's within 5 miles.
+Paine Field Snohomish County Airport is nearby for frequent flyers.
+The local schools, including Madison Elementary, Evergreen Middle and Cascade High, are well-rated.
+Cascade High has a successful robotics team.

 Frequently Asked Questions